Student Organizations Resources

 Back to Top

-Rhode Island College is now using EMS (Event Management System) for space, catering, audio-visual, and event equipment reservations.
-Student organizations will need to use their assigned group email account to log into EMS at
+Rhode Island College is now using RIC Rooms (Event Management System) for space, catering, audio-visual, and event equipment reservations.
+Student organizations will need to use their assigned group email account to log into RIC Rooms at

-tutorials on EMS for detailed instructions on the system's features.
+tutorials on RIC Rooms for detailed instructions on the system's features.